A Hospice Chaplain's Field Guide to Caregiving

 Process: 2 Minutes of Stillness.

-The following process may offer insight into the whole of us...and a bit more harmony among our parts.
+PROCESS: TWO MINUTES OF SILENCE: The following process offers insight into the whole of us... as well as a bit more harmony among our parts.

 Picture